babyhuman/TRINIT-ASKA-ML/README.md

 # TRINIT-ASKA-ML

-This is a jupyter notebook for rop recomendation.
+This is a jupyter notebook for crop recomendation.